Soundbytes/Juce-Attachments/readme.md

 ### Please note:
 The AudioProcessorValueTreeState class design does not allow the addition of user defined Attachments from outside the class definition.
 Because of that I had to modify two files from the juce framework to make things possible.
-Before compiling the demo projects you will have to replace the two files juce_AudioProcessorValueTreeState.cpp and juce_AudioProcessorValueTreeState.h with the versions that are supplied with this release.
+Before compiling the demo projects you will have to replace the files juce_AudioProcessorParameters.cpp, juce_AudioProcessorParameterWithID.h, juce_AudioProcessorValueTreeState.cpp and juce_AudioProcessorValueTreeState.h with the versions that are supplied with this release.

 ## Changes: